djodjonx/dynamic-cdn-webpack-plugin/README.md

 ```

 The plugin take a option variableName => __String__.
 If you don't add this option, it's `__webpack_public_path__` by default.

+The option should look like "https://some-url-of-CDN.com/" and always finish by "/".

+If no option set, fallback is "/".

 All variables are bind to __window__